-When file and customer transfers are made from one workforce area to another, coordination of supportive services will be a priority so that the customer does not have a gap in services if they are engaged in training and/or other approved activity.
+When file and customer transfers are made from one workforce area to another, coordination of supportive services will be a priority so that the customer does not have a gap in services if they are engaged in training and/or other approved activities.

-Most free health clinics only serve those within their county or smaller geographic area so we do not see that as a regional opportunity.
+Most free health clinics only serve those within their county or smaller geographic area, so we do not see that as a regional opportunity.
+Most of our counties have free or reduced rate health clinics now.

-The Upstate Workforce Board has a substantial clothes closet thanks to donations from the downtown Rotary, Couture Closet and others.
+The Upstate Workforce Board has a substantial clothes closet thanks to donations from the downtown Rotary, Couture Closet, and others.
 Other workforce area programs are welcomed to use this closet periodically should they have clients with a need for interview or work clothing.
+The Upstate Workforce Board had to temporarily eliminate their clothes closet due to relocating the comprehensive center to a smaller location for approximately fifteen months.
+The space is very limited in the temporary center.
+Once we locate to our permanent space, we will secure donations and develop a new clothes closet.
+We did modify our supportive services so that we can purchase attire should someone be in dire need for clothing.
 The Greenville County LWDA has also gathered donated clothes and made them available to job seekers in need.